-With the purpose of promoting the economic self-sustainability of the system Campo Limpo (reverse logistics for empty containers of plant protection products), thus benefiting all those who are part of the chain, the associates established a separate entity denominated Campo Limpo Reciclagem e Transformação de Plásticos S.A. ("Campo Limpo S.A.").
+Note 1.3 to the financial statements discloses that the associates established a separate entity denominated Campo Limpo Reciclagem e Transformação de Plásticos S.A. ("Campo Limpo S.A.").
 The assets of Campo Limpo S.A. were acquired by the Institute and are recorded in the Institute's property and equipment.
-The total assets in 2016 amounted to R\$ 62,510 (2015 - R\$ 61,555).
+The cost of these assets at December 31, 2017 amounted to R\$ 65,761 (2016 - R\$ 62,510).